bgianfo/bgianfo.github.io/_posts/2014-11-30-learning-elixir.md

 {% endhighlight %}

-Need to figure out how to write a lambda, lets try to filter out odd numbers.. one of the map examples on in the docs page uses this syntax:
+Need to figure out how to write a lambda, lets try to filter out odd numbers.. one of the map examples in the docs page uses this syntax:

 {% highlight elixir tabsize=4 %}
     fn x -> x*2 end